pourhadi/OpenKickFlip/README.md

 OpenKickFlip taks the best of the awesome Kickflip and allows you to directly upload the streaming to your own s3 bucket.

-OpenkickFlip provides a complete video broadcasting solution for your iOS application.
+OpenKickFlip provides a complete video broadcasting solution for your iOS application.
 You can use our pre-built `KFBroadcastViewController` to stream live video with one line of code.

 ## Quickstart